Windows

 If you are on Linux or Mac and you want sign a Windows app using EV Code Signing Certificate, please use the guide for Unix systems.

-Using with Azure Trusted Signing (beta)¶
+Using Azure Trusted Signing (beta)¶

 module; they are not parsed or resolved by electron-builder.